Best Cycling Trousers for Commuting [Top 3 for Men + Women in 2020]

 Breathable and waterproof aren’t two things that go very well together, so waterproof cycling trousers should generally kept back for those awful downpour days – the days when it is actually best to sacrifice style for out and out functionality.

-If you want impenetrable waterproof trousers for cycling – the kind of stuff that can withstand a monsoon, you’re probably best looking at waterproof overtrousers.
+If you want impenetrable waterproof trousers for cycling – the kind of stuff that can withstand a monsoon, you’re probably best looking at waterproof overtrousers as the best bicycle rain pants.
 Otherwise, you’ll be hard pushed to find anything that comes close to resembling stylish cycling trousers.

-Getting a comfortable pair of urban cycling trousers can really make your commute significantly more enjoyable.
+Getting a comfortable pair of bike commuting pants can really make your commute significantly more enjoyable.
 For me, they’re the most important piece of kit for urban commuters.

 I used to wear cheap trousers and jeans on my rides and always found that my legs would get uncomfortable pretty fast, either because the material would start chafing, my movement would be restricted, my legs would get really hot and sweaty and I’d often be doing my best builders’ bum impression.